iCloud for Windows Did Not Install Properly: 4 Easy Fixes

 Complete the installation of the service in no time

 - If you've tried to launch, update, or install iCloud on your Windows 10 PC, you might have received an Upgrade to iCloud error.

 - It is recommended to check the Apple support website or the Microsoft Store for the latest version of iCloud for Windows.

-Many users reached to us, reporting issues with the iCloud client on Windows 10.
-Seemingly, many of them can’t get it installed on Windows 10 PCs after multiple tries and with different client versions.
-We have 5 solutions worth trying below.
+Many users contacted us, reporting that the iCloud for Windows did not install correctly on Windows 10.
+They can’t install it even after multiple tries and with different client versions.

 - Add the Windows Media Pack to Windows 10 N/KN

 - Uninstall the previous iCloud for Windows version

 - Run the Program Install and Uninstall Troubleshooter